Skip to main content

 FAQ

-How do I provision and de-provision users?
+How do I add or remove users?

 What happens if my IdP goes down?

-Can I connect more than one IdP to an organization?
+Can I connect more than one IdP?

 No. Each organization supports one IdP.
-Contact support if you have additional requirements.

 Team Members